-MOTION: "I move that the Commission approve with special conditions Coastal Development Permit 5-08-002 per the staff recommendation."
+MOTION: "I move that the Commission approve Coastal Development Permit 5-08-199 pursuant to the staff recommendation."

-The staff recommends a YES vote.
-Passage of the motion will result in APPROVAL of the coastal development permit application with special conditions, and adoption of the following resolution and findings, as set forth in this staff report or as modified by staff prior to the Commission's vote.
-The motion passes only by an affirmative vote of a majority of Commissioners present.
+Staff recommends a YES vote.
+Passage of this motion will result in approval of the permit as conditioned and adoption of the following resolution and findings.
+The motion passes only by affirmative vote of a majority of the Commissioners present.